1 Paul and Timothy, the servants of Jesus Christ, to all the saints in Christ Jesus who are at Philippi, with the bishops and deacons:

 12 But I wish you to understand, brothers, that the things which happened to me have fallen out rather to the furtherance of the gospel, 13 So that my bonds in Christ are manifest throughout the whole praetorian guard and to all the rest, 14 And that many of the brothers in the Lord, becoming confident by my bonds, are much more bold to speak the word without fear.
 15 Some indeed preach Christ even from envy and strife, and some also from good will.
 16 The former preach Christ from contention, not sincerely, supposing to add affliction to my bonds, 17 But the latter from love, knowing that I am set for the defense of the gospel.
 18 What then?
 Only that in every way, whether in pretense or in truth, Christ is preached, and I therein rejoice.
 Indeed, I will rejoice.
 19 For I know that this will turn to my salvation through your prayers and the supply of the Spirit of Jesus Christ, 20 According to my earnest expectation and hope, that in nothing I shall be ashamed, but that with all boldness, as always, so now also, Christ will be magnified in my body, whether by life, or by death.

 21 For to me to live is Christ and to die is gain.
 22 But if I live in the flesh, this is the fruit of my labor.
 Yet what I shall choose I do not know.
-23 For I am in a strait between two, having a desire to depart and to be with Christ, which is far better.
+23 For I am hard pressed between the two, having a desire to depart and to be with Christ, which is far better.
 24 Nevertheless, to abide in the flesh is more needful for you.
 25 And having this confidence, I know that I shall abide and continue with you all for your furtherance and joy of faith, 26 So that your rejoicing for me may be more abundant in Jesus Christ by my coming to you again.

 27 Only let your manner of life be worthy of the gospel of Christ, so that whether I come and see you or else am absent, I may hear of your affairs, that you stand firm in one spirit, with one mind striving together for the faith of the gospel, 28 And in nothing terrified by your adversaries—which is to them an evident token of perdition, but to you of salvation, and that from God.
 29 For to you it is given on behalf of Christ, not only to believe in him, but also to suffer for his sake, 30 Having the same conflict which you saw in me and now hear to be in me.